projecttacoma/bulk-export-server/README.md

 Endpoint: `GET [fhir base]/Patient/$export`

+Alternatively, a POST request (`POST [fhir base]/Patient/$export`) can be sent.
+The export parameters must be supplied using a FHIR [Parameters Resource](http://hl7.org/fhir/R4/parameters.html) in the request body.

 #### All Patients in a Group

 FHIR Operation to obtain a detailed set of FHIR resources of diverse resource types pertaining to all patients that belong to a defined Group resource.

 Endpoint: `GET [fhir base]/Group/[id]/$export`

+Alternatively, a POST request (`POST [fhir base]/Group/[id]/$export`) can be sent.
+The export parameters must be supplied using a FHIR [Parameters Resource](http://hl7.org/fhir/R4/parameters.html) in the request body.

 #### System Level Export

 Export data from a FHIR server, whether or not it is associated with a patient.
 This supports use cases like backing up a server, or exporting terminology data by restricting the resources returned using the `_type` parameter.

 Endpoint: `GET [fhir base]/$export`

+Alternatively, a POST request (`POST [fhir base]/$export`) can be sent.
+The export parameters must be supplied using a FHIR [Parameters Resource](http://hl7.org/fhir/R4/parameters.html) in the request body.

 For more information on the export endpoints, read this documentation on the [Export Request Flow](https://hl7.org/fhir/uv/bulkdata/export/index.html#request-flow).